Wutang03/Wutang03/README.md

 - 👋 Hi, I’m @Wutang03
-- 👀 I’m interested in ...
+- 👀 I’m interested in a career change into tech!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning The Odin Project
-- 💞️ I’m looking to collaborate on ... starting programming as a beginner
+- 💞️ I’m looking to collaborate on fun beginner programs.
+I'm a huge fan of baseball and stats!
 - 📫 How to reach me ...

 <!---